aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.svg.graphics/_index.md

 ---

-The namespace for drawing on Svg.
+The module for drawing on Svg.

 ## **Classes**
 |**Class**|**Description**|